humphd/SpecialPowers/README.md

 =====

 Copy the SpecialPowers.xpi into your Firefox browser to install the extension.
 See https://developer.mozilla.org/en/SpecialPowers for details on using it.
 NOTE: window.SpecialPowers will exist when the extension is installed.

+TODO
+====

+* Add back in support for http://mxr.mozilla.org/mozilla-central/source/testing/mochitest/MockFilePicker.jsm and package it with the extension (currently removed).